Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Details on simulation studies

-Figures~\eqref{fig:binary}--\eqref{fig:d4} present the results establishing the $n^{1/2}$-consistency of the proposed estimators.
+Figs~\eqref{fig:binary}--\eqref{fig:d4} present the results establishing the $\sqrt{n}$-consistency of the proposed estimators for ATE, and Figs~\eqref{fig:att_binary}--\eqref{fig:att_d4} are the corresponding results for ATT.
 In order, figures correspond to the settings with univariate binary, univariate continuous, bivariate continuous, and quadrivariate continuous mediators.
-In these figures, the left panel presents the $n^{1/2}$-scaled bias and $n-$scaled variance as a function of sample size for the TMLE estimators, while the right panel presents results from the corresponding one-step estimators.
+In these figures, the left panel presents the $\sqrt{n}$-scaled bias and $n-$scaled variance as a function of sample size for the TMLE estimators, while the right panel presents results from the corresponding one-step estimators.
 The true variance in the variance plots is empirically calculated under the true DGP with a sample size of $n=10^5$.
 Additionally, $95\%$ confidence interval for each point estimate is derived and depicted as vertical bars in both the bias and variance plots.
 Sample standard deviation over $1000$ multiple simulations is adopted for computing the confidence interval for each point estimate.

 According to these figures, TMLE and one-step estimators are highly comparable under correct model specifications.
 We observe that estimators relying on nonparametric kernel density estimation or mediator density ratio estimation, as implemented via the \texttt{densratio} method, may face challenges in converging to the expected values.
 This issue is evident in both univariate and multivariate continuous mediator settings, even as the sample size grows.
-Overall, estimators based on $\psi_{2b}^+(\hat{Q})$ and $\psi_{2b}(\hat{Q}^\star)$ which use Bayes rule to estimate the density ratio, are recommended due to their consistent performance in achieving the expected convergence results throughout the simulations.
+Overall, estimators based on the Bayes' rule to estimate the density ratios are recommended due to their consistent performance in achieving the expected convergence results for most of the simulations.

+We further compared TMLEs for the ATE and ATT using linear versus nonlinear submodels in the setting with a univariate continuous outcome.
+Linear submodels took the form $\tilde{\mu} = \hat{\mu} + \varepsilon_Y$, while nonlinear submodels followed the expit form detailed in \eqref{app:eq:submodels_binaryY} (Appendix~\ref{app:tmle_binaryY}).
+Results for ATE and ATT are reported in Tables~\ref{table:TMLEs_ATE} and \ref{table:TMLEs_ATT}, respectively.
+Across submodel types, bias decreased with increasing sample size, and all estimators achieved nominal 95\% CI coverage under correct nuisance specification—confirming the validity of both linear and nonlinear TMLEs.